finallyjustice/linux-module/patch-sample/README.md

 Please copy msmtprc to ~/.msmtprc and change the corresponding fields.

-# git send-email --smtp-server /usr/bin/msmtp --to maintainer@hotmail.com \
+# git send-email --smtp-server /usr/bin/msmtp --from "Dongli Zhang" \
+# --to maintainer@hotmail.com \
 # 0001-patch-name

 How to apply a patch: